cubic-chariot/gtnh/gog-getting-started.md

 The first thing that happens when you join the world described above is: you fall in the void and die.
 This creates an OpenBlocks grave with a block of dirt underneath.
-When you respawn,
+Due to spawn randomization,
-you will be on top of that block of dirt.
+when you respawn,
-Throw yourself on the void again, but a bit to the left.
+you will likely fall to the void and die again.
-This creates yet another block of dirt.
+And again, and again, and again.
-Repeat a few hundred times to gather building blocks.
+Once you respawn on top of a grave, throw yourself in the void a few hundred times more to gather building blocks.
 Then we progress as follows:

 - Build a rudimentary mobfarm.
-    Kill enough infernal mobs until one of them drops a golden apple.
+    Kill enough infernal mobs until one of them drops a golden apple, and open enough treasure bags from Thaumcraft until you get a splash potion of weakness.

-- Get a villager.
-Here's how:
+- Find a zombie villager in your mob farm and cure it in vanilla way (throw a splash potion of weakness and feed it a golden apple).
-    Get a witch and a zombie villager to spawn close to one another, anger the witch so that she throws a weakness potion at you, be close enough to the zombie so that it gets hit too, and feed it the golden apple;
+    - Alternatively, you can skip the splash potion of weakness by using a witch, or an infernal mob with the attribute "alchemist".
-    a few minutes later, you have a villager!
+        These mobs throw weakness potions at you, and these may also hit mobs behind you.

 - Convert a few more villagers.
     Botania makes them shed emeralds,